w3c/wai-tutorials/source/carousels/index.html.erb.md

 Carousels, commonly also referred to as “slide shows” or “sliders”, display a series of content items one at a time; for example, a series of news headlines.
 Carousels are usually animated, so that the displayed item is periodically rotated.
 This tutorial highlights the particular accessibility considerations for such carousels:

-- **[Basic Structure](structure.html):** Provide structural markup for the carousel and its items, and later enhance these structures with styling and scripting.
+- **[Structure](structure.html):** Provide structural markup for the carousel and its items, and later enhance these structures with styling and scripting.

 - **[Functionality](controls.html):** Provide functionality to display the carousel items one at a time, and to allow users to browse through them.